6gentexian/Pacman/README.md

 ## NB
-Pls customize the various directories the output is saved to and the output file names This script saves files into a folder for viewing in a wiki page.
+Pls customize the various directory and file names.
+This script saves files into git repo and a wiki folder.
 This is not necessary.
-To eliminate this, one can comment out the `WIKI_DIR` (line 72) AND comment out the latter most part of each output statement.
+To eliminate this, comment out the 'GIT_DIR' and 'WIKI_DIR' (~ line 95) AND alter the latter most part of each output statement.
-For example, in the section that saves a list of all explicitly installed packages:
+For example, in the section that saves a list of explicitly installed packages:
 >\# List of all installed packages
 >echo "Creating list of all explicitly installed packages: $PAC_DIR/all_pkgs.txt"
 >FILE="$ALL"
 >pacman &emsp; -Qqe &emsp; | &emsp; tee &emsp; "$GIT_DIR/$FILE" &emsp; "$PAC_DIR/$FILE" &emsp; > &emsp; "$WIKI_DIR/$FILE"

 change the last line to
->pacman &emsp; -Qqe &emsp; | &emsp; tee &emsp; "$GIT_DIR/$FILE" &emsp; > &emsp; "$PAC_DIR/$FILE"
+>pacman &emsp; -Qqe &emsp; > &emsp; "$PAC_DIR/$FILE"